PaulioRandall/pauliorandall/README.md

 ## Hello there...

-*"Trust no one, especially yourself!"*
+_"Trust no one, especially yourself!"_

-My values were born from haste, minimilism, empiricism, and skepticism.
+My values were born from haste, minimalism, empiricism, and skepticism.
 I'm also highly affectionate towards experimentation and counterintuitive ideas.
-I've amassed many ideas that go aginst popular opinion, or in otherwords, my experience has taught me that *"there is no wisdom in crowds"*.
+I've amassed many ideas that go against popular opinion, or in other words, my experience has taught me that _"there is no wisdom in crowds"_.

 What do I want to bring to the table?